 Jim’s accomplishments include, but are not limited to:

 ◆ Founding Member – Carolina Farm Stewardship Association, at one time, serving on the board

 ◆ CFSA – Sustainable Agricultural yearly conference – Co-coordinator (3 years)

-◆ Former Board Member – SARE-PDP ( a four year term, representing North Carolina, that developed training in sustainable agriculture for extension agents in southern US).
+◆ Former Board Member – SARE-PDP ( a four-year term, representing North Carolina, that developed training in sustainable agriculture for extension agents in the southern US).

 Jim has worked on farming and marketing programs in Bolivia, Chile, Guatemala, Zambia, Africa, and Cuba.
 He also has extensive experience working with soils, soil building amendments, cover cropping systems, green-housing, and other farm systems approaches.

-I do consulting and have been a landscaper for over 3o years.
+I do consult and have been a landscaper for over 3o years.
 I favor edible plants, herbs, flowers, to create beauty, and to invite more interaction for people and their landscapes.
-As a farmer, the same is true: since people too ofter feel disconnected from a landscape or farm, their land or plants, I work toward merging the clients needs and increasing beneficial interactions with the natural world.
+As a farmer, the same is true: since people too often feel disconnected from a landscape or farm, their land or plants, I work toward merging the client’s needs and increasing beneficial interactions with the natural world.